stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ## defineAbility

 This function allows to define [`MongoAbility`](#ability) instance in a compact form.
-Cannot be used to create `PureAbility` instances.
+Cannot be used to create `Ability` instances.
 It's very useful for writing tests and documentation.

 * **Signature** (`T` is `TAbility`):
   * `<T extends AnyAbility>(define: DSL<T, void>, options?: AbilityOptionsOf<T>) => T`